 This report shows each county's bridges, and the corresponding priority points according to the rating system in I.M.
 1.100.
-Counties with questions concerning these figures should contact Eric Cowles in the Office of Local Systems at 515-239-1064 or via email at Niki.Stinn@iowadot.us.
+The total points for each structure are located in the left-most column of the spreadsheet.
+The total points are currently not complete.
+In order to view the correct points for each structure, the county must input the Estimated Project Cost and Detour Length values in their respective columns.
+Counties with questions concerning these figures should contact Niki Stinn in the Office of Local Systems at 515-239-1064 or via email at Niki.Stinn@iowadot.us.

 Standard bridge plans designed for use by local agencies.

 Standard culvert designs for use by the Iowa DOT and local agencies.

 Preliminary Design Software

 The Iowa DOT has a Culvert Program as well as a Bridge Backwater Program that is free to download for use by Local Public Agencies and Consultants at this link.

 The Iowa DOT Bridges and Structures Bureau compiles an Annual Bridge Report that can be found here.